 Talkwalker is a thorough and versatile social search engine.
 The free version lets you browse mentions during the last seven days.
 It can be a huge help if you are looking for information about a concert, a conference, or any other event.
 You can also upgrade to the paid version, which lets you see data from over a year.

 Here’s another great free option.
 You can use Social Searcher to find people or keywords on Facebook.
 The site also lets you filter and sort search results.

 A Final Word

 In the second quarter of 2018, Facebook reached around 2.23 billion users.
-Although the Cambridge Analytica scandal inspired some users to delete, Facebook’s user base is still growing.
+Although the Cambridge Analytica scandal inspired some users to delete their accounts, Facebook’s user base is still growing.
 Even if you prefer to stay away from Facebook, you can’t deny its reach.